Polkas/tgcontest2025/README.md

 Author: **Maciej Nasinski** ([GitHub: @Polkas](https://github.com/Polkas))

-## Overview
+## The Problem

-This repository provides a reproducible example of generating a submission‑quality clinical Table (TLG style) using **gt** + **gridify** (for regulatory style framing) with synthetic CDISC-like data from `random.cdisc.data`.

-Clinical reporting sits at the intersection of statistical rigor, regulatory expectation, and reproducible communication.
+Clinical reporting requires tables that meet both statistical rigor and regulatory standards.
+While pharmaverse packages handle analysis well, a gap remains in consistent, reproducible framing of Tables, Listings, and Graphs (TLGs) with headers, footers, compliance notices, and metadata required for submissions.

+## The Solution

+This example demonstrates combining **{gt}** for table styling with **{gridify}** for regulatory-compliant framing.
-While pharmaverse packages address analysis, a persistent gap remains: consistent contextual framing of tables, listings, and graphs (TLGs). gridify closes that gap.
-Built on base grid, it lets users declaratively position headers, multi-line titles, population labels, footnotes, and compliance notices around any visual or tabular object.
+{gridify} is built on base {grid} and enables declarative positioning of headers, titles, population labels, footnotes, and compliance notices around any tabular or graphical object.

-Combined with gt, users retain elegant tabular styling while gaining precise external framing.
-When a predefined pharma layout is not enough, the user can define custom semantic zones—then preview or iterate rapidly, even inside a Shiny app.
+Key capabilities:

+- Predefined pharma layouts matching regulatory expectations
+- Custom layouts when predefined templates aren't sufficient
+- Pure R workflow from data to final output
+- Rapid iteration and preview

+## This Example

+A CDISC ADSL baseline characteristics table showing Biomarker 1 (BMRKR1) by treatment arm and geographic region, with:

+- Summary statistics: n, Mean (SD) with gradient color encoding
+- Complete regulatory framing: protocol info, data cut-off, confidentiality notices, traceability
+- Data source: Synthetic CDISC data from {random.cdisc.data} (not real patient data)

+## Why It Matters

-The showcased TLG example reflects the type of submission-quality artifact that helps advance investigational products toward patients—delivered with greater speed, clarity, and reproducibility.
+This workflow produces submission-quality artifacts that help advance investigational products toward patients, delivered with greater speed, clarity, and reproducibility.
+Combined with {gt}'s styling, {gridify} enables pharma statisticians to produce elegant, compliant outputs without sacrificing reproducibility.

 ## How to Run